-All applications are evaluated by scientists, clinicians, and consumer advocates using a two-tier review process.
-The first tier is a peer review of applications against established criteria for determining technical merit.
-The second tier is a programmatic review that makes recommendations for funding to the Commanding General, US Army Medical Research and Materiel Command, based on technical merit, the relevance to the mission of the DHP and PCRP, and the specific intent of the award mechanism.
-The highest-scoring applications from the first tier of review are not automatically recommended for funding.
-Additional information about the two-tier review process used by the CDMRP can be found at http://cdmrp.army.mil/about/fundingprocess.
+All applicants are evaluated by scientists, clinicians, and consumer advocates using a two-tier review process.
+The first tier is peer review of applications against established criteria for determining technical merit.
+The second tier is a programmatic review that makes recommendations for funding to the Commanding General, U.S. Army Medical Research and Materiel Command (USAMRMC), based on (a) technical merit and (b) the relevance to the mission of the DHP and PCRP and to the specific intent of the award mechanism.
+The highestscoring applications from the first tier of review are not automatically recommended for funding.
+Additional information about the two-tier process used by the CDMRP can be found at http://cdmrp.army.mil/about/fundingprocess.

 All CDMRP review processes are conducted confidentially to maintain the integrity of the merit-based selection process.
 Panel members sign a non-disclosure statement that application and evaluation information will not be disclosed outside the panel.
 Violations of confidentiality can result in the dissolving of a panel(s) and other corrective actions.
 In addition, personnel at the applicant or collaborating organizations are prohibited from contacting persons involved in the review process to gain protected evaluation information or to influence the evaluation process.
 Violations of these prohibitions will result in the administrative withdrawal of the organization's application.
 Violations by panel members or applicants that compromise the confidentiality of the review process may also result in suspension or debarment from federal awards.

 Furthermore, the unauthorized disclosure of confidential information of one party to another third party is a crime in accordance with Title 18 United States Code 1905.

-B. Application Review Criteria
+B. Application Review Process